E10 - Construct: Add classes method

 Also check:

-1. Teacher part timer requirements have been updated
+1. Teacher part timer requirements are updated

 2. Class data does not contain any old information in TeacherPref or RoomPref fields